scottaohara/clear-text-field-button/README.md

 </div>
 ```

-Once the script runs, a clear button will be added as a sibling to the `<input>` element:
+Once the script runs, a clear button will be generated and added as a sibling to the `<input>` element:
 ```html
 <span class="clr-btn" role="button" aria-label="clear entry" tabindex="-1" hidden>
   <span aria-hidden="true">×</span>